 The only thing I can say it’s that this specific cursor looks unique and beautiful, and I kinda fell in love with it after using a similar one on my Linux setup.
 The cursor has also been designed by jepriCreations, who also made the Windows 11 Cursors Concept v2 that we saw previously.

-You can find a premium version of it with a higher DPI and a more unique design, or can you use the light version (which also comes in two versions).
+You can find a premium version of it with a higher DPI and a more unique design, or you can use the light version (which also comes in two versions).

 4. Numix Cursors